omar0ali/tictactoe-game-cli/README.md

     - [X] The game show who wins the game `X` or `O` at the end of every match.
     - [ ] Color the Winner.
 - [ ] Show logs and current Turn.
 (Should be shown on the bottom-right of screen).
-- [ ] After each end of the game, should should a dialog, showing the winner and asking to restart, the game or exit.
-(Should be shown at the bottom of the screen).
+- [X] After each end of the game, should should a dialog, showing the winner
+- [ ] Ask player to restart the game or exit.
     - [X] Dialog Box added

 ## Getting Started